-European private equity: is there too much money b
+European private equity: is there too much money being raised?

 2005 will see significant capital raised in private equity with forecasts of some $230b to be raised globally and within this, Europe’s share is forecast to be $60b.
 The significant increase in Funds raised naturally leads investors to question whether this is a bubble with subsequent returns for private equity being adversely affected as happened with the bubble in US venture capital during the late 1990s.
 This article addresses the issue of whether there is too much money flowing into private equity and how investors can achieve strong returns from the asset class in the future.